 Close the raw water intake valve.
-Remove the pump cover and, with the aid of an impeller puller, carefully pry the impeller out of the pump.
+Remove the pump cover and, with the aid of two small screwdrivers, carefully pry the impeller out of the pump.
 Install the new impeller and gasket.
 Move the blades to conform to the curved cam plate and push the impeller into the pump's housing.
-When assembling, apply a thin coating of lubricant to the impeller and O-ring.
+When assembling, apply a thin coating of lubricant to the impeller and gasket.
 Open the raw water intake valve.